AppleHair/HankPsychPort/README.md

 		I want to make my own interpretation of the fucked difficulty of Accelerant as a separate download.
 I have some cool Ideas for new mechanics and new animations and cutscenes that I want to add.
-This is going to be the more original side of the port.
+This is going to be the more creative side of the port.

 ## Thanks for reading the README file and thanks for playing this port!!